KhalilHsu/Pcomp_final/README.md

 # Pcomp_final
+╰(￣▽￣)╭
-This is the final creative work assignment for Kai and Mimi's pcomp course
+This is the final creative work code assignment for Kai and Mimi's pcomp course